dyhes/zulip/docs/subsystems/dependencies.md

 One case where we apply added scrutiny to third-party dependencies is JS libraries.
-They are a particularly important concern because we want to keep the Zulip web app's JS bundle small, so that Zulip continues to load quickly on systems with low network bandwidth.
+They are a particularly important concern because we want to keep the Aloha web app's JS bundle small, so that Aloha continues to load quickly on systems with low network bandwidth.
 We'll look at large JS libraries with much greater scrutiny for whether their functionality justifies their size than Python